 Where to Go

+Whether you're more interested in cities and culture or nature and the outdoors, many places are worth heading to in Japan in October.
 Keen hikers should head to Shikoku or the Japan Alps area of Honshu.
 Conditions are good in October for hiking, as temperatures are pleasant and conditions are dry.
-A great thing about doing multi-day hikes in Japan is that in many areas, these walking trails have been around for centuries, so there are inns and guesthouses to stay in along the way, for an ideal mix of nature and culture.
+A great thing about doing multiday hikes in Japan is that in many areas, these walking trails have been around for centuries, so there are inns and guesthouses to stay in along the way, for an ideal mix of nature and culture.

 Kyoto is a highly popular destination, and for good reason—the modern city contains a huge number of old temples, shrines, and gardens, as well as traditional neighborhoods with old architecture.
-It'll be quite busy with foreign tourists in October, but conditions are good for wandering the bamboo groves and manicured gardens, so is a worthwhile destination regardless.
+It'll be quite busy with foreign tourists in October, but conditions are good for wandering the bamboo groves and manicured gardens, so it's a worthwhile destination regardless.

 Chat with a local specialist who can help organize your trip.